Jxtern/Jxtern/README.md

 # 🌟 Welcome to My Profile!

 - 🧑‍💻 **About Me**: Hi, I’m @Jxtern!
-I like to code and provide open-source solutions for various platforms, whether it's Python projects on Github or Lua scripts on ROBLOX.
+I like to code and provide open-source solutions for various platforms, whether it's Python projects on Github or Lua scripts.
 - 🎯 **Interests**: Gaming, Firefighting, Law Enforcement, and Coding.
 - 📚 **Currently Learning**: Game analytics, Advanced LUA scripting
 - 🤝 **What I Can Assist With**: Need help with projects or games?
 I specialize in basic script implementations like administrative tools on ROBLOX.